Elasticity bounds from Effective Field Theory: Results in a scaling model

+They are both positive for $A>0$, $B>1$.
+Moreover the Poisson's ratio -- the negative ratio of transverse to axial strain -- for our models as \cite{Thorpe531} is readily obtained as:

+The result is shown in Fig.~\ref{ratio}.
+At large $B$ the ratio is close to its upper bound meaning that the models are close to perfect incompressible elastic materials.
+At small values of $B$ and large $A$ the ratio tends to its lower negative bound.
+A negative Poisson's ratio is typical of more exotic (the so-called {\it auxetic}) materials like some foams and metamaterials.
+Interestingly, the limit of free canonical scalars is in that regime.
+Finally, for most of the models described, $-0.5<\mathfrak{r}<0.5$, as is common for steels and rigid polymers.

-They are both positive for $A>0,B>1$.
-For the full non-linear response to pure shear we get from Eq.~\eqref{sigma}:
+For the full nonlinear response to pure shear, Eq.~\eqref{sigma} gives:

 This is shown in Fig.~\ref{fig5} for various values of $A$ and $B$.
 Notably, the stress-strain curves obtained from the benchmark models mimic a large variety of materials including fibers, glasses and elastomers \cite{international2002atlas}.
-Similarly the non-linear response to a pure \textit{compression}, that we define as $\kappa\equiv\alpha-1$, reads
+More precisely, Eq.~\eqref{sigma2} describes Neo-Hookean systems which follow Hooke's law at small strain but exhibit non-linear power-law scalings at large deformations \cite{Ogden2004}.
+Similarly, the nonlinear response to a pure \textit{compression}, that we define as $\kappa\equiv\alpha-1$, reads

+We show the full nonlinear response to pure bulk deformation for various values of $B$ in Fig.~\ref{fig6}.

-and it is shown in Fig.~\ref{fig6} in the Appendix.
-As per construction, at large strains, $\varepsilon,\kappa \gg 1$, the non-linear stresses display power-law scalings of the form:
+As per construction, at large strains, $\varepsilon,\kappa \gg 1$, the nonlinear stresses display power-law scalings of the form:

-from where we read off the bulk and shear hardening exponents as: $\nu_{\text{shear}}=2A$ and $\nu_{\text{bulk}}=2B$.
+from where we read off the shear and bulk strain exponents as: $\nu_{\text{shear}}=2A$ and $\nu_{\text{bulk}}=2B$.
 Note that, as can be seen from Eq.~\eqref{KGlin}, $A$ and $B$ also control the linear shear and bulk moduli.
-This is however a non-generic feature arising due to the simple power-law dependence on $X$ and $Z$ of the potential $V(X,Z)$.
-In particular, the direct correlation between the powers and the moduli can be broken by adding new terms to the potential \eqref{bench}.
-For the sake of simplicity we shall not do so here.
-Keeping this in mind, though, we shall stick to the physical meaning of $A$ and $B$ as the exponents in Eq.~\eqref{nonlin}, because they characterize the large strain regime.

-Combining the requirement of the absence of ghosts, gradient instabilities and superluminal propagation\footnote{The subluminality condition differs from the others in the sense that it refers to the possibility of a Lorentz invariant UV completion, not about stability \cite{Adams:2006sv}.} with the positivity of the elastic moduli, $K$ and $G$, constrains the allowed range of parameters.
-In the simple case of zero background shear strain, \textit{i.e.} $\varepsilon =0$, we obtain the following allowed region for the exponents $A,B$:
+Combining the requirements of the absence of ghosts, gradient instabilities and superluminal propagation with the positivity of the elastic moduli, $K$ and $G$, constrains the allowed range of parameters.
+In the simple case of linear deformations we obtain the following allowed region for the exponents $A,B$: